Rehan-Ahmar/separating-signals-with-ica/README.md

-# separating-signals-with-ica
+# Independent Component Analysis to retrieve original signals from different mix of the original signals.

-Independent Component Analysis to retrieve original signals from different mix of the original signals.
+This project was created as part of Udacity's Data Scientist for Enterprise nanodegree.